-Indicative content includes the following generic content, delivered via tutorials:
+Indicative content includes the following generic content, delivered via seminars, tutorial and captured content:

-• Project selection – project descriptions are circulated during the summer break, guidance given at the start of semester and 6 choices are submitted by the end of teaching week 2.
+- Project selection – project descriptions are circulated at the beginning of semester 1, and 6 choices are submitted by the end of teaching week 3.

-• Statistical analysis session – to include worked examples with SPSS (2 h)
+- Statistical analysis session – to include worked examples with SPSS

-Individual content will vary depending on the project, but will typically include discussion of literature, laboratory demonstrations and provision of protocols, provision of appropriate health and saftey material, data analysis guidance, progress meetings, and individual guidance on viva and dissertation.
-Some of these may occur as group activities or may be provided by designates, e.g. technical staff, PhD or Post doctoral researchers.
+Individual content will vary depending on the project, but will typically include discussion of literature, laboratory demonstrations and provision of protocols, provision of appropriate health and safety material, data analysis guidance, progress meetings, and individual guidance on viva and dissertation.
+Some of these may occur as group activities or may be provided by designates, e.g. technical staff, PhD students or Postdoctoral researchers.

 |Assessment type||Unit of assessment||Weighting|

-The research paper (dissertation) will examine the effectiveness of use of electronic databases, critical assessment of scientific literature and knowledge of the research project topic (LO1-3).
-It will also examine the student’s ability to analyse and interpret research data (LO5) and write a detailed and well constructed scientific report (LO6).
+The research paper (dissertation) will examine the effectiveness of use of electronic databases, critical assessment of scientific literature and knowledge of the research project topic.
+It will also examine the student’s ability to analyse and interpret research data and write a detailed and well-constructed scientific paper.

 The supervisor’s mark provides an assessment of the entirety of the student’s performance and covers the following as appropriate to the nature of the project: effort, technical skills, analytical skills, ability to work independently, ability to plan experiments, and quality of record keeping.
-It encompasses all module Los, LO4 (capacity for independent research) and LO5 (ability to analyse and interpret research data).
+It assesses the students capacity for independent research.

 Thus, the summative assessment for this module consists of:

-- To develop the student's capacity for independent investigation
+- Develop and expand the student's capacity for independent investigation

 C - Cognitive/analytical